CarlosNunes1999/interview-test/README.md

  I want to thank you all for this chance, I don't know if I will be chosen for the job but it was really fun working with something new and learning a new language.
 It is something that I will use in the future.
  Finally, I think this task reflects my knowledge and drive to learn new stuff even if I don't know it and if I'm accepted I will give 100% like I always do.

-## Setup Guide
-To complete the test, you will be creating your own private repository from a template.

-1. View this repository on GitHub, and click "Use this template".
-2. Make sure the "Owner" is set to your **personal GitHub account**.
-3. Make sure the "Visibility" is set to **Private**.
-4. Give it a name and click "Create repository from template".

-## Project Structure
-The app is a modified version of the default Xamarin.Forms project.
-The solution consists of five projects.

-- **InterviewApp:**
-The cross-platform Xamarin.Forms project, containing all shared code.

-- **InterviewApp.Android:**
-The platform specific project for Android.
-This is the project you run when developing for Android.

-- **InterviewApp.iOS:**
-The platform specific project for iOS.
-This is the project you run when developing for iOS.

-- **Libraries/InterviewApp.Basic:**
-This is a cross-platform library that contains some common code.
-Defines the `Item` model and the `IDataStore` interface.

-- **Libraries/InterviewApp.Advanced:**
-This is a cross-platform library that provides an EF Core implementation of the `IDataStore` interface.

 ### New App Features

 New Login page with users added

 ![Screenshot of the About Page on Android](Screenshots/login.png)
-![Screenshot of the About Page on Android](Screenshots/login_1.png) Added Images on Browser page
+![Screenshot of the About Page on Android](Screenshots/login_1.png)

+Added Images on Browser page

 ![Screenshot of the About Page on Android](Screenshots/Feature_Image_1.png)